MSTADreamTeam/MSTA/README.md

 * The variance of the predictions
 * Other indicators?

-The basic approach is to go long/short when we predict a significant move with consistency across the models.
+The basic idea is to go long/short when we predict a significant move with consistency across the models.

-In case of a regression approach: to calculate the consistence we can assume a N(0,1) (or estimate via NP estimation a law) on Pred/std(Pred) and test his significativity at several threshold.
+In case of a regression approach: to calculate the consistency we can assume a N(0,1) (or estimate via NP estimation a law) on Pred/std(Pred) and test his significativity at several thresholds.
 We could then invest only if the prediction is statistically different from zero.

 In a case of classification approach: we can use the third prediction class Null to avoid too weak signals.
-This would be directed by an hyperparameter that can be estimated using an historical vol approach.
+This would be directed by an hyperparameter that can be estimated using an historical vol approach (GARCH?).

 We could invest with a size inversely proportional to the variance, to define the exact optimal functional form of the size as a function of the prediction and its variance, we would need to solve an easy optimization problem on the PnL.

+To conclude it would be interesing to code it using an set of input risk criterias, and let the algo optimiwe the trading strategy as a result.

 To trade we can either connect to IG using a python library or directly use Quantopian.
 The IG API also provides live price information!